pat1012/Animation-Operation-Sandstorm/README.md

 # Animation: Operation Sandstorm - Helicopter hovering around a castle in a war zone
 [CS174A Project 2]

-Name:Yang Li

 Animation name: US Air Force - Operation Sandstorm

-My animation shows  a war zone scenario in which a US Air Force helicopter is hovering around a castle.
+This animation shows a war zone scenario in which a US Air Force helicopter is hovering around a castle.
 The helicopter was built by combining different shapes together and applying a military camouflage texture with national flag on it.
-My two-hierarchy shape is a pyramid which was made from scratch with triangles.
-The objects using this custom shape are the roofs of the 4 towers located at the 4 corners of the castle (textured with orange bricks).
+A two-hierarchy shape that I created was a pyramid (made from scratch with triangles).
+Objects using this custom shape include the roofs of the 4 towers located at the 4 corners of the castle (textured with orange bricks).

 This animation has 4 different stages of the camera perspective: